 Data and Power Interface: A USB connector is located at the front of the module.
 Through this connector, the module connects to a "nest" which is typically located in a glasses-like frame.
 Attached to the nest is a USB-C cable that connects to the Companion device.

-Serial Number QR: A QR Code is located at the back of the module, which contains the serial number of the device.
+Serial Number Data Matrix: A Data Matrix is located at the back of the module, which contains the serial number of the device.

 Mounting Screws: The module is attached to the nest of a frame with two screws.